-Since injection molding represents the most common method of manufacturing plastic parts, the list of products can range from bottle caps to car parts.
+Since injection molding represents the most common method of plastic parts manufacturing, the list of products can range from bottle caps to car parts.
 More complex parts are made out of a combination of two or more materials through a special process called overmolding.

 What material is used in injection molding?

-As a reputable plastic injection molding company, we offer an array of plastic materials that can be used in the manufacturing process.
-Learn more about various plastics used in injection molding at our materials page.
+As a reputable plastic injection molding company, we offer an array of materials that can be used in the production process.
+Learn more about various materials that we use at our materials page.

 How are injection molds made?

-An injection mold is essentially a hollow metal block.
-Cavities within the mold are filled through gates and runners, and once filled with plastic, will produce the desired part.
-To learn more about our injection molding manufacture and what it entails, feel free to contact us at your convenience.
+A mold is essentially a hollow metal block.
+Cavities within it are filled through gates and runners, and once filled with plastic, will produce the desired part.
+To learn more about our process and what it entails, feel free to contact us at your convenience.

 How long do injection molds last?

-The life of a mold is directly related to the type of mold, the type of material injected into it, and the number of parts produced.
+The life of an injection mold is directly related to the type of mold, the type of material injected into it, and the number of parts produced.

 What is custom injection molding?

 Custom injection molders design and manufacture custom molds and/or custom parts from a mold for the customer at small, medium, and large volumes.
-As one of the leading mold injection companies, Wunder-Mold specializes in custom plastic molding and is able to deliver a product design to your exact specifications and industry requirements.
+As the leading industry’s company, Wunder-Mold specializes in this process and is able to deliver a product design to your exact specifications and industry requirements.